 We can also query the graph edge bought

-If you study the queries you will realize that customers Pratim and Alex both bought shirts and an iPhone.
+If you study the queries you will realise that customers Pratim and Alex both bought shirts and an iPhone.
 We have a new customer Tobie who also buys a shirt.
 Your e-commerce system wants to recommend Tobie the products that other customers have bought.

 How would you do this using Postgres?